Sociology Colloquia Series

 Location: RCC Red Room

 Save-the-Date!
-Join the Sociology Department together with the Science & Justice Research Center, the Center for Critical Urban & Environmental Studies (CUES) and The Black Geographies Lab, in the Rachel Carson College Red Room, to celebrate the The Black Geographic (Duke University Press, 2023).
+Join the Sociology Department together with the Science & Justice Research Center, the Center for Critical Urban & Environmental Studies (CUES) and The Black Geographies Lab, in the Rachel Carson College Red Room, to celebrate The Black Geographic (Duke University Press, 2023).

 About The Black Geographic: